VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart2Chapter03.md

-# Chapter 2 of Part 2 Renderer and Resources Management
+# Renderer and Resources Management

 ## Look and Feel Renderer